google/WebFundamentals/src/content/en/updates/2019/01/emscripten-npm.md

 ## Integration with npm

 In the majority of cases, the entry point to a web project is npm's `package.json`.
-By convention most projects can be built with `npm install && npm run build`.
+By convention, most projects can be built with `npm install && npm run build`.

-In general the build artifacts produced by Emscripten (a `.js` and a `.wasm` file) should be treated as just another JavaScript module and just another asset.
+In general, the build artifacts produced by Emscripten (a `.js` and a `.wasm` file) should be treated as just another JavaScript module and just another asset.
 The JavaScript file can be handled by a bundler like webpack or rollup, and the wasm file should be treated like any other bigger binary asset, like